-The 32-year-old midfielder has made an impressive start to life on loan at Everton and is optimistic his form may yet lead to a Three Lions return.
+The 32-year-old has made an impressive start to life on loan at Everton from Manchester City, and is optimistic his form may yet lead to a Three Lions return

-The midfielder has not played for England since May 2012 when he replaced Steven Gerrard at halftime in a 1-0 win over Norway in Oslo.
+The midfielder has not played for England since May 2012 when he replaced Steven Gerrard at half-time in the 1-0 win over Norway in Oslo.

-Barry was ineligible for Everton's only Premier League defeat of the season against his parent club Manchester City, but he will be ready to return for a visit from Hull City after the international break.
+Barry was ineligible for Everton's only Premier League defeat of the season against his parent club Manchester City, but he will be ready to return for the visit of Hull City after the international break.